Chevuu/PairSAT/README.md

 # PairSAT CNF Formula Generator

-This repository contains a single Python script (`cnf-fuzz-pairSAT.py`) that generates Conjunctive Normal Form (CNF) formulas in the DIMACS format.
-The generator is specifically designed for model counting experiments and produces formulas in pairs.
-The name “PairSAT” comes from its unique clause generation strategy:
+This repository contains a Python script (`cnf-fuzz-pairSAT.py`) that generates Conjunctive Normal Form (CNF) formulas in the DIMACS format.
+The generator is specifically designed for model counting.
+The name “PairSAT” comes from its pair-wise clause generation strategy:

 - **Odd-numbered clauses** are generated randomly.
 - **Even-numbered clauses** are derived from the previous clause, with random polarity flips or literal changes.